riccardoFasan/angularForBeasts/README.md

 - Working of HttpClient/HttpBackend and uses of http interceptors (caching, auth & more)
 - Component comunications via an event bus (Mediator pattern)

-| Not all of this arguments are in this repo.
+> INFO: Not all of this arguments are in this repo.